goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 ?1  :  (fv y [ x ::= u ] | no ¬p) ≡ fv y
 ```

 In the second case, when `x` and `y` are different, Agda can automatically fill in the hole with `refl`.
-Notice that unlike in Isabelle, where the definition of substitution had to be manually unfolded (the command `unfolding subst.simps(1)`), Agda performs type reduction automatically and can rewrite the term `(fv y [ x ::= u ] | no .¬p)` to `fv y` when type-checking the expression.
-Since all functions in Agda terminate, this operation on types is safe **(not sure this is clear enough... im not entirely sure why... found here: http://people.inf.elte.hu/divip/AgdaTutorial/Functions.Equality_Proofs.html#automatic-reduction-of-types)**.
+Notice that unlike in Isabelle, where the definition of substitution had to be manually unfolded (the command `unfolding subst.simps(1)`), Agda performs type reduction automatically and can rewrite the term `(fv y [ x ::= u ] | no .¬p)` to `fv y` when type-checking the expression. <!--Since all functions in Agda terminate, this operation on types is safe **(not sure this is clear enough... im not entirely sure why... found here: http://people.inf.elte.hu/divip/AgdaTutorial/Functions.Equality_Proofs.html#automatic-reduction-of-types)**.-->

 For the case where `x` and `y` are equal, one can immediately derive a contradiction from the fact that `x` cannot be equal to `y`, since `x` is not a free variable in `fv y`.
 The type of false propositions is `⊥` in Agda.
 Given `⊥`, one can derive any proposition.
 To derive `⊥`, we first inspect the type of `x∉FVt`, which is `x ∉ y ∷ []`.
 Further examining the definition of `∉`, we find that `x ∉ xs = ¬ x ∈ xs`, which further unfolds to `x ∉ xs = x ∈ xs → ⊥`.
 Thus to obtain `⊥`, we simply have to show that `x ∈ xs`, or in this specific instance `x ∈ y ∷ []`.
 The definition of `∈` is itself just sugar for `x ∈ xs = Any (\_≈\_ x) xs`, where `Any P xs` means that there is an element of the list `xs` which satisfies `P`.
 In this instance, `P = (\_≈\_ x)`, thus an inhabitant of the type `Any (\_≈\_ x) (y ∷ [])` can be constructed if one has a proof that at least one element in `y ∷ []` is equivalent to `x`.
 As it happens, such a proof was given as an argument in `yes p`: